DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

 ## Assertion Structure

 TestCafe assertions start with the `expect` method exposed by [test controller](../test-code-structure.html#test-controller).
 This method accepts the actual value.
-You can pass an object, a [Selector's DOM node state property](../selecting-page-elements/selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client.md).
+You can pass a value, a [Selector's DOM node state property](../selecting-page-elements/selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client.md).

 Then, an [assertion method](assertion-api.md) follows.
 Assertion methods accept an expected value